haifengliu/azrefresh/mooncake/virtual-machines-linux-create-lamp-stack.md

 It is assumed that the reader already has an Azure subscription.
 If not you can sign up for a free trial at [http://www.windowsazure.cn/](http://www.windowsazure.cn/pricing/1rmb-trial/?wt.mc_id=A).

-In addition to this topic, the following video presents details about using the LAMP stack on Microsoft Azure:
+In addition to this topic, the following video presents details about using the LAMP stack on Windows Azure:

 ##Phase 1: Create an image